-Line bubble level - only a few dollars
+- Line bubble level (only costs a few dollars)

 In general, use a minimum grade of 0.5% to promote positive drainage.
 For areas within 10 feet of a structure, the building code may require a minimum slope of 1% to quickly move the water away from the building.

 - Tie the string so you are able to slide it up and down on the wooden stake.
-Pull the sting line tight and drive the stake into the ground in the direction you want the water to flow.
+Pull the string line tight, and drive the stake into the ground in the direction you want the water to flow.
 There should not be any sag in the line.

 - Slide the string knot on the downslope stake up or down to get the bubble level perfectly level.

 - Move the stakes around and repeat the process of leveling the string line each time a section of grade needs checked.
-The first stake can be left in place and the second down slope stake moved to check for drainage a corners of buildings.
+The first stake can be left in place, and the second down slope stake moved to check for drainage at corners of buildings.

 Tips for Line Levels

-- A longer piece of string allows checking ground slopes for a larger area, but is more difficult to avoid a sag in the middle of the line.
+- A longer piece of string allows checking ground slopes for a larger area but makes it more difficult to avoid a sag in the middle of the line.
 Any sag in the line will result in an error in the grade checks.